 Abduction and slavery

-Saartjie Baartman was 20 years old and was preparing for a normal life in her village.
+Saartjie Baartman was 20 years old and preparing for a normal life in her village.
 She belonged to the African ethnic group of Khoikhoi, people who were accustomed to living off the land, their animals and the deeply entrenched habits of their religion.

 This condition is just an abnormal accumulation of fat in the buttocks.
-Something that is also common for all those suffering from morbid obesity.
+Something that’s also common for all those suffering from morbid obesity.
 But the case of Saartje was apparently very striking, and these two men saw in this girl a way to get rich by displaying her in London theaters and fairs.

 The “Black Venus”

 They called her the Black Venus or the “Hottentot Venus”, which referred to the people and ethnicity from which she came.
-Without really knowing how or why, Saartje found herself, in just a few days, on the stages of various theaters in London.
+Without really knowing how or why, Saartje found herself on the stages of various theaters in London.
 She was the woman exhibited for her large buttocks.

-The men who enslaved her became rich so fast that they did not hesitate to repeat the experience in other cities.
+The men who enslaved her became rich so fast that they didn’t hesitate to repeat the experience in other cities.
 So, after four years they went to Paris.
-Again they had considerable success; the evil, curious and hungry looks for the abnormality of young Saartje, these men willingly used her for paid public performances but also wanted to use her for private functions.
+Again they had considerable success; the evil, curious and hungry looks for the abnormality of young Saartje, the woman exhibited for her large buttocks.

 And they proved this with the contract she had signed.
-But this document was written in Dutch, a language that this young woman, of course, did not know at all.
+But this document was written in Dutch, a language that this young woman, of course, didn’t know at all.

 The end of a life of misery

-Criticism of the spectacle of the Black Venus became more continuous, so that the owners were forced to shut it down and to sell Saartjie.
-She was sold to a French dealer who wanted to take advantage of the girl’s fame and exert influence over her.

-… for a darker and more humiliating prospect.
+Criticism of the spectacle of the Black Venus became more continuous.
+Therefore, the owners had to shut it down and sell Saartjie.
+They sold her to a French dealer who wanted to take advantage of the girl’s fame and exert influence over her for a darker and more humiliating prospect.

-He organized private shows where he displayed her again, in clubs of the Parisian streets where she was used in prostitution.
-For all the men who wished, they could have sex with the girl with large buttocks, with the famous Venus Hottentot.
+He organized private shows where he displayed her again, in clubs of the Parisian streets where he forced her into prostitution.
+All the men who wished to, could have sex with the girl with large buttocks, with the famous Venus Hottentot.

-It’s unknown what the exact cause of her death was, but it’s not too hard to imagine… syphilis, tuberculosis, pneumonia and of course, sadness.
+It’s unknown what the exact cause of her death was.
+But it’s not too hard to imagine… syphilis, tuberculosis, pneumonia and of course, sadness.
 An immense sadness to a life she could never understand.

 At this point you may think that her life finally came to rest after her death.
-But it did not, not at all.
-After her death, the body of Saartje was dissected to again be exhibited, this time at the Musée de l’Homme in Paris.
+But it didn’t, not at all.
+After her death, the body of Saartje was dissected for exhibition, this time at the Musée de l’Homme in Paris.